szynl/szynl/README.md

 ![Static Badge](https://github-readme-stats.vercel.app/api/top-langs/?username=szynl&theme=graywhite&show_icons=true&hide_border=false&layout=compact)

 ### About me 👋
 I'm Serena, a penultimate year Bachelor of Computing student at the University of Sydney.
-I'm particuarly passionate about optimisation so naturally my interests include hardware, networking and infrastructure.
-I'm always up for a challenge and the chance to learn new things!
+I love all things hardware related and I'll be interning at a semiconductor company this summer.
+Currently working on some FPGA projects, trying to 100% Elden Ring and going on lots of bushwalks in my spare time!

 ### My setup 🖥️
 ![My Setup](https://raw.githubusercontent.com/szynl/szynl/main/my%20setup.jpg)